 Rent/council tax payments should be made online at www.cambridge.gov.uk/pay-your-housing-rent by telephone 01223 457779 or through your bank by direct debit or bacs.
 Cash payments can be made at a Post Office with your rent card.

-Customer Services are open for appointments only:
+Customer Services are open:

-Monday to Friday 9am to 5.15pm
+Wednesday to Friday 9am to 5.15pm excluding bank holidays (last appointment is at 4pm)